Home » Blog » Microsoft Teams Security (2025): How do you make collaboration secure?

 • The moderator can decide whether connectors and/or bots can submit channel messages.

-3. Microsoft Teams Apps Permissions
+What are Microsoft Teams Apps Permissions?

 Teams Security: app permission policies